Pharmaceutical Benefits Scheme (PBS) Safety Net

 - download and complete a Patient claim for refund Pharmaceutical Benefits Scheme (PBS) form

-Keep a record of your PBS medicines on a Prescription Record Form, available from your pharmacist.
-Use this form to record your PBS medicines so you know when you have reached the PBS Safety Net threshold.
+Keep a record of your PBS medicines on a Prescription Record Form.
+You can get this from your pharmacist.
+By doing this, you’ll know when you’ve reached the PBS Safety Net threshold.

-If the same pharmacist provides all your PBS medicines, ask them:
+If the same pharmacist provides all your PBS medicines, ask them to:

-- to keep a computer record for you
+- keep a computer record for you, and

-- about combining the amounts for all eligible family members
+- combine your medication for all eligible family members

-If you combine your family’s PBS amounts, you may reach the PBS Safety Net threshold sooner.
-You can then get a PBS Safety Net card from your pharmacist.
+If you combine your family’s PBS amounts, you may reach the threshold sooner.
+Then you can get a PBS Safety Net card from your pharmacist.

 A family is:

-- a couple legally married and not separated, or a couple in a de facto relationship, with or without dependent children, or
+- a couple married and not separated, or a couple in a de facto relationship with or without dependent children

 - a single person with dependent children

-- younger than 16 years of age or a full time student younger than 25 years of age
+- a full time student younger than 25

-Check with your public hospital out-patient department or read more about the Safety Net Scheme on the PBS website.
+- read about the Safety Net Scheme on the Department of Health’s website

-- your payment for that prescription won’t count towards your PBS Safety Net threshold
+- don’t have a current PBS Safety Net card, your payment for the prescription won’t count towards the threshold

-- if you’ve reached the PBS Safety Net threshold, the charge will be your usual contribution amount, not the reduced PBS Safety Net amount
+- have a current PBS Safety Net Card, the cost of the prescription will be your usual contribution amount, not the cheaper PBS Safety Net amount

-- complete the Pharmaceutical Benefits Scheme Safety Net amendment, replacement or supplementary card application form or
+- complete a Pharmaceutical Benefits Scheme Safety Net amendment, replacement or supplementary card application, or

 Department of Human Services